MohamadElhadidy/MohamadElhadidy/README.md

 * ✉️  You can contact me at [mohamad.elhadidy98@gmail.com](mailto:mohamad.elhadidy98@gmail.com).
 * 🧠  I'm learning React.
 * 🤝  I'm open to collaborating on Projects.
-* ⚡  I'm The Flash.
+* ⚡  I'm the flash.

 ### Skills